OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

                                   fe80::400:acff:fe10:ca
     ...

+It is possible to attach (and live-attach) PCI and SR-IOV interfaces.
+Simply select the device by its address, id, vendor or class.

+.. prompt:: text $ auto

+    $ onevm nic-attach 2 --network net_172 onevm nic-attach 2 --network net_172 --pci '00:06.1'

+**Important**, predictable PCI addresses for guests will be only generated if PCI bus 1 is present in the virtual machine as PCI bridges cannot be hotplugged.

 You can also detach a NIC by its ID.
 If you want to detach interface 1 (MAC ``02:00:ac:10:00:ca``), execute:

 .. prompt:: text $ auto